calbasantana/rover/README.md

 Below you will see an example of what a rover could look like.
 This is a very basic design and students can - and should - deviate from it to suit their needs.

+[PICTURE]

 Most notable about this design are the following features:

+* **Motor Wire Holes**: On the base itself, there are two large holes that are meant to be used for wire passthrough.
+This should make it easier and prevent the need for wire extenders.
 * **Vertical PCB**: The PCB is placed vertically such that accessing the USB-C port is easier.
+Additionally, this makes it so that the overall footprint of the base is smaller.
 * **Four Motors**: I decided on four motors for simplicity.
-Having a few additional motors may have been helpful to increase friction for challenges like Challenge 6: Welcome to Seattle, but decided against it.
+Having a few additional motors may have been helpful to increase friction for challenges like Challenge 6: Welcome to Seattle, but I decided against it.
+Should students wish to attempt this challenge, it may be wise to increase the number of motors/wheels.
-* **Compactness**: Small

 ### Videos for Support

+Below you will find videos pertaining to each section of the base design and how they were created.
+It may be helpful to view them, but then deviate as needed.

+**Base**

+[VIDEO]

+**PCB Holder**

+[VIDEO]

+**Battery Holders**

+[VIDEO]

+**Motor Mounts**

+[VIDEO]

 ## Lasercutting and 3D Printing

+Most of the rover will be - or at least should be - lasercut.
+This will make prototyping easier.
+Out of the previously demonstrated parts, the base, PCB holder, and battery holders components will be lasercut.
+Motor mounts, due to both their small size and irregular shape, are best 3D printed.
+Below you will find specifications of the lasercutter and 3D printer used.

+### Lasercutter

 ### 3D Printer

-### Lasercutter

 ## Assembly

+Once all parts have been lasercut and 3D printed, it is time for assembly.
+I highly suggest starting off with hot gluing all parts that need to be hot glued and waiting for a bit for them to dry off.
+After doing this, it is recommended to assemble in the following order:

+* Place and screw the PCB.
+Make sure the ESP32 and motor drivers are on it.
+* Place the DC motors inside the motor mounts, being very careful with their cables, and then screw the motor mounts onto the flat lasercut base.
+* Screw the wheels onto the DC motors.
+* Connect the motors in the appropriate locations.
+* Connect the battery adapter cables.
+* Connect the batteries to test that all components work.
+Remove once you've confirmed all components seem to be working OK.
+Report any issues.

 # Programming